signaturescience/metscale/scripts/README.md

 9606
 ```

 When using query_tool.py on the input file, query_file.txt, there needs to be a precomputed query database.
 This query database is a pickled python dictionary containing information for all of the input databases.
 The dictionary_maker.py and dictionary_maker_parameters.py together create a containment_dict.p file that aggregates all of the information for the databases used in the taxonomic classification tools.
+This file can be downloaded from [https://osf.io/2d3nw/].
 The first argument for the tool is the path to the containment_dict.p pickle file, and the second argument is the path to the file containing the tax id's being queried.
 For example:

 ```
 python query_tool.py <PATH TO PICKLE FILE> <QUERY FILE>